 - Medical treatment — You are entitled to all reasonable and necessary treatment (at your employer’s expense) until you reach a level of maximum expected improvement.

 - Temporary disability benefits — If you are unable to work, you are entitled to partial wage replacement, usually at two-thirds the rate of your average weekly earnings.

 - Permanent disability — If you lose partial or complete function of a body part, or you are unable to work, you are entitled to cash benefits.

 - Job retraining — If your injury or illness prevents you from resuming your previous position, but you are fit to work in another capacity, you are entitled to training to obtain the necessary skills.

 Other benefits such as compensation for medication, rehabilitation, and mileage may also be available.
 Death benefits are also available to family members of a loved one who died because of a work-related injury or illness.

 Other sources of recovery for injured workers in California

-If the accident was caused at least in part by someone or something not covered by your employer’s workers’ compensation insurance, you may be able to recover additional damages through a third party liability personal injury or products liability claim.
-You might also be eligible for Social Security Disability benefits and state benefits through the California Employment Development Department Disability Insurance Program.
-Drawing on our extensive experience in handling both workers’ compensation and personal injury cases, we can identify all possible sources of recovery to help you obtain the maximum compensation to which you are entitled.
+If your accident was caused at least in part by someone or something not covered by your employer’s workers’ compensation insurance, you may be able to recover additional damages through a third-party liability personal injury or products liability claim.
+You might also be eligible for Social Security Disability benefits and state benefits through the Disability Insurance Program of the California Employment Development Department.
+Drawing on our extensive experience in handling both workers’ compensation and personal injury cases, we can identify all possible sources of recovery to help you obtain the maximum compensation you are entitled to.

 It is illegal for your employer to discriminate against you, punish you, or fire you because you: